szymonjan/wtframework_mod/README.md

 https://github.com/wiredrive/wtframework

-Wiredrive Web Test Framework (referred to as WTF for short) provides a structured testing framework for testing a Web Application using nose unit test framework and Selenium Webdriver.
+Wiredrive Test Framework (referred to as WTF for short) provides a structured testing framework for testing a Web Applications in a maintainable manner.
+It helps QA/SDET professionals quickly setup and develop acceptance level web tests.

 Install